BDSKMN/ERC721T/README.md

 3. Supports batch minting, allowing multiple tokens to be assigned the same Tier ID in one transaction.

 ## Example Implementation
-Check out the [SampleERC721T](https://github.com/0xkuwabatake/ERC721T/blob/main/src/examples/SampleERC721T.sol) contract for a practical implementation.
+Check out the [SampleERC721T](https://github.com/0xkuwabatake/ERC721T/blob/main/src/examples/SampleERC721T.sol) contract as a sample for practical implementation.

 ## Disclaimer